nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Admonitions
 ^^^^^^^^^^^

-Use admonitions to draw readers attention to a particular point.
-Possible admonitions types include
+Use admonitions to draw the reader's attention to a particular point.
+Possible admonition types include

 "see also", "attention", "caution", "danger", "error", "hint", "important", "note", "tip", "warning", "admonition"